Multiplexed Quantum Communication with Surface and Hypergraph Product Codes: Discussion and Conclusion

 We proposed three error-corrected quantum information processing scenarios for quantum memory storage and communication with quantum multiplexing over an erasure channel.
 We have shown that quantum multiplexing can improve throughput or resilience to errors, easing the bottleneck in quantum systems.
 This work can be adapted to error-corrected quantum communication ~\cite{fowler2010surface} with quantum interconnects, quantum repeaters, and multimode quantum memory~\cite{afzelius2009multimode}.

 For multiplexed quantum communication, if multiple qubits in a single code word are encoded into the same photon, a correlation of errors in those qubits will be introduced.
 The simulation results show that it leads to an increase in the logical error rate.
 We showed that this performance gap can be significantly mitigated by introducing a code-aware (or decoder-aware) strategy to assign qubits to photons, which exploits code structure.
-In particular, for the surface codes, randomness and also distance maximization are important factors for achieving this.
+For surface codes in particular, both randomness and distance maximization are important factors for achieving this.
 For HGP codes with the VH decoder, minimizing decoder failures was found to be the most important factor.

 These techniques can also be exploited to benefit other families of codes and decoders.
-Furthermore, it is possible to deal with the gap by increasing the code size.
+Furthermore, it is possible to deal with the gap between the multiplexing and no-multiplexing cases by increasing the code size.
 We have also shown that it is possible to introduce biased error by using a stabilizer-based assignment strategy.
 In the special case of the diagonal strategy for the HGP code of Fig.~\ref{fig:n320_m8}, we see that the photon-correlated errors offer an improvement over the no-multiplexing case.
 In this example, the improvement can be explained by the fact that the diagonal strategy reduces logical errors in addition to decoder failures.
 Furthermore, this shows the existence of strategies that improve over no-multiplexing despite the fact that fewer resources are used.

 Even though a linear-time ML decoder has not yet been discovered for generic HGP codes as it has been for surface codes, the use of HGP codes with quantum multiplexing should not be overlooked.
 Unlike surface codes, which have fixed dimension $2$, HGP codes can be chosen so that code dimension $k$ increases linearly with code length $n$.
 This can be significant for applications using increasingly long codes since the code rate need not approach $0$ in the HGP case.
 Furthermore, while an ML decoder is ideal, non-ML decoders are often good enough for error correction in the regime of practical interest.
 The speed-up gained by using a more efficient decoder can offset new errors that might arise when using a slower decoder.
 Our numerical results for HGP codes show that decoder-aware strategies enable us to gain all of the benefits of quantum multiplexing without sacrificing any additional performance.
 This, combined with the throughput advantage HGP codes have over the surface code, is a very promising practical result.